CSUBioGroup/ComLMEss/README.md

 Then, you can train the model by executing the following command:
 ``python train.py ``

-The train and test data, which contain different protein information extracted by OntoProtein, ProtTrans, and ESMFold, can be downloaded from ..path..

 ## Other details
 The other details can be seen in the paper and the codes.